 The federal government and Social Security administers Medicare and you will have a red, white, and blue card.
 You always have the same one and the rules are the same in every state.

 Please find the state you live in below:

 The 209(b) States use at least one eligibility criterion more restrictive than the SSI program.
-These states must provide for deducting incurred medical expense from income through Medicaid Spend-down programs, so that individuals may reduce their income to the income eligibility level.
+These states must provide for deducting incurred medical expense from income through Medicaid Spend-down

 The maximum SSI benefit from the federal government is $733/month for most states, but some states do supplement this SSI benefit amount.
 Medicaid is for those with disabilities who have little income and resources.
 You can have both SSI and SSDI, in that case, Medicaid would pay your Medicare premium for you.

-We hope you will register and fill out our questionnaire.
+We hope you will apply and fill out our questionnaire.
 We have more than just Social Security links available, we offer many additional links to grants, financial aid for people with disabilities, and resources for working and much more!